Sponsorship collective logo

 Sponsorship and Corporate Philanthropy Ethics

-I’ve teamed up with fundraising Jedi, Mena Gainpaulsingh of Purposeful Fundraising Inc. Mena has worked with international charities involved in everything from human rights to international development and knows first hand how important an ethical policy is as part of the fundraising strategy.
+I’ve teamed up with fundraising Jedi, Mena Gainpaulsingh of Purposeful Fundraising Inc. Mena has worked with international charities involved in everything from human rights to international development and knows first-hand how important an ethical policy is as part of the fundraising strategy.

 Why is it important to have a policy relating to ethics when working with corporate sponsors?